angelrosekv/Twitter-API/README.md

    - **Access Token**
    - **Access Token Secret**

-Make sure to store these credentials securely as you will need them in your program.
+Make sure to store these credentials securely this  will need  in the program.

 ### 3. Configure OAuth
 - Set the **Callback URL** to `http://localhost:3000` (or any local testing environment).